hrrno/metadata/README.md

 Install a copy of the HRR MetaData repository and a self contained web-server into your local environment.

-Donwload and execute the [installation script](https://raw.githubusercontent.com/hrrno/datamunger/develop/Munger/Scripts/install-metadata-webserver.fsx) in the desired folder.
+Right click to 'save as...', then execute the [installation script](https://raw.githubusercontent.com/hrrno/datamunger/develop/Munger/Scripts/install-metadata-webserver.fsx) in the desired folder.
 [Requires mono/.NET]

 ## Available Metadata